orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

     - Adding tested >= python3_13 is allowed.
     - Testing >= python3_13 is unpaid free labor.
     - Only tested versions are allowed.
-    - Any untested version is assumed Denial of Service (e.g. crash), decreases or assumed not reproducable, disruptive and increases security fix backlog.
+    - Any untested version is assumed Denial of Service (e.g. crash), decreases or assumed not reproducible, disruptive and increases security fix backlog.
+    - Reproducible on this overlay means end-to-end build success and operational end-to-end

 * If an ebuild references a PYTHON_SINGLE_USEDEP in *DEPENDs, the ebuild should use either `DISTUTILS_SINGLE_IMPL=1` with `inherit distutils-r1` or